 What are the components of blood?

 Blood is made up of several components.
 These components can be separated in the laboratory so that they can be transfused into multiple patients, each with different needs, since rarely will a person need all of the components within whole blood.
 These components include:

 - Red blood cells – main cellular element in the blood; carry oxygen to the body tissues; used in the treatment of anaemia resulting from, for example, kidney failure, gastrointestinal bleeding, or blood loss during trauma or surgery

 - Platelets – cellular elements needed for blood to clot; used in the treatment of leukaemia and other types of cancer and conditions in which patients have a shortage of platelets (e.g., thrombocytopenia) or abnormal platelet function to control bleeding

 - Plasma – straw-coloured fluid part of blood in which the red and white blood cells and platelets are suspended; helps to maintain blood pressure and the fluid-electrolyte and acid-base balances of the body and transport wastes; used to help control bleeding when no coagulation factor-specific concentrate is available

 Separation of these components is performed by first treating the blood to prevent clotting and then letting the blood stand.
 Red blood cells settle to the bottom, while plasma migrates to the top.
 Using a centrifuge to spin out these components can speed up the process.
 The plasma is then removed and placed in a sterile bag.
-It can be used to prepare platelets, plasma, and cryoprecipitate antihaemophilic factors, again with the help of a centrifuge to separate out the platelets.
+It can be used to prepare platelets, plasma, and cryoprecipitate, again with the help of a centrifuge to separate out the platelets.
 Plasma may be pooled with that from other donors and processed further (fractionated) to provide purified plasma proteins, such as albumin, immunoglobulin, and clotting factor concentrates.